carlobellettini/tdd-coach/README.md

 3. **GREEN**: Write the minimal code to make the test pass
 4. **REFACTOR**: Improve the code while keeping tests passing

-The application uses an LLM (Claude model from Anthropic) to provide personalized coaching feedback at each step of the process.
+The application uses an LLM (e.g., Claude model from Anthropic) to provide personalized coaching feedback at each step of the process.

 ## Installation